tonytorm/s1995/README.md

 ### Bit Depth Reduction
 The signal undergoes anti-aliasing and bit depth reduction, introducing quantization artifacts that mimic the resolution limits of classic samplers.

-### Sample Rate Decimation
+### ~~Sample Rate Decimation~~
-The divide-rate technique is used for sample rate reduction.
+~~The divide-rate technique is used for sample rate reduction.~~ Removed as was introducing unwanted high frequencies, noticed through A/B testing with other emulators.

 ### Classic Low Pass filter
 A **6th order Butterworth** filter is applied to emulate the classic s950 filter sound.